gitmobkab/balafetch/docs/cli.md

 | spectral, spectrals | `spectral cards` |
 | voucher | `vouchers` |

-i.e. `balafetch tarot` will not work, but `balafetch "tarot cards"` will work.

 ## Additional Information

 - For flags that doesn't take any values, chaining is supported, so you can use `balafetch -hv` instead of `balafetch -h -v`.